Independent technology comparisons

 Cook et al. acknowledged a limited sample size, consisting of a single tissue type from a single patient (though the authors are following up with a much larger study).
 This is an important consideration given the potential impact of tissue type and complexity on assay performance.
 Furthermore, this study—as well as Wang et al.—focused on FFPE tissue and did not assess performance on fresh frozen samples (another commonly used preservation method for spatial assays).

-Wang et al. acknowledged unequal times elapsed between sectioning and imaging tissue.
+Wang et al. acknowledged that unequal times elapsed between sectioning and imaging their tissues.
 While they attempted to pair timepoints for each technology, they initially sectioned MERSCOPE tissue thinner than manufacturer’s recommendations, resulting in a potentially unequal comparison between Xenium and MERSCOPE at matched timepoints (though they ran another set of samples that followed the manufacturer’s recommended thickness).
 We focused much of the comparative data in this piece on the samples that showed minimal variance.
 They also noted that making the MERSCOPE panel compatible with all tissues necessitated the removal of several genes, potentially impacting its performance versus Xenium.

 Capturing a more complete picture: Acknowledging other comparison studies